A Unified Approach for Autonomous Volumetric Exploration of Large Scale Environments under Severe Odometry Drift: Related Work

 \subsection{Exploration subject to Odometry Drift}

 To address exploration subject to odometry drift, \cite{Akdeniz2015Topological} propose a topological graph of bubble surfaces, which is recursively extended and explored until place recognition occurs.
-In similar fashion to our approach, Cieslewski \textit{et al.}~\cite{cieslewski2019exploration} also take inspiration from graph SLAM and build a graph of local 2D volumes for every measurement, whose frontiers are consolidated with volumes close in the graph to guide exploration.
+In similar fashion to our approach, Cieslewski \textit{et al.}~\cite{cieslewski2019exploration} also take inspiration from graph SLAM and build a graph of local 2D polygons for every measurement.
+Without a need for global consistency, the local consistency idea is used to consolidate frontiers based on proximity in the topological graph.
 A volumetric approach is presented by Ho \textit{et al.}~\cite{Ho2018Submaps}, providing a general submap interface that could potentially be used for exploration.
 However, all lookups scale linearly with the number of submaps, which quickly becomes intractable in large environments.